How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 We see there’s a different amount of distortion in the three photos.
 Everything else is equal, except for the distance the photos were taken.
 Short distance causes more distortion.

 An often-repeated myth is that wide-angle lenses cause lens distortion.
-Wide angle means a small focal length.
+A wide angle means a small focal length.
 (A fisheye lens is an ultra wide-angle lens.)
-According to the myth, all photographs taken with wide-angle lenses have distorted proportions.
+According to the myth, all photographs with wide-angle lenses have distorted proportions.
 This is incorrect.
-In reality, the distortion is only caused by the distance between the lens and the subject.
+The distortion is only caused by the distance between the lens and the subject.

 A typical smartphone camera has a wide-angle lens.

-At the end of this section, I’ll explain why this has become the myth, but we will first learn the facts.
+At the end of this section, I’ll explain why this has become a myth, but first, we will learn the facts.

-If you’re not interested in the technical details, you can skip the next section and the examples.
+If you’re not interested in the technical details, skip the next section and the examples.

 Think of the red and blue dashed lines as example paths of light traveling from the face to the camera.